mui/material-ui/docs/src/pages/getting-started/faq/faq-de.md

 import { createMuiTheme } from '@material-ui/core';

 const theme = createMuiTheme({
-  components: {
+  props: {
     // Name of the component ⚛️
     MuiButtonBase: {
-      props: {
       // The properties to apply
       disableRipple: true, // No more ripple, on the whole application 💣!
-      },
     },
   },
 });